pablogarciaarevalo/demo-trident/README.md

 ```
 ### Use case 2 for clone

 - Objetive: Coming to the previous web example.
-Cloning for dev/staging
+Cloning for dev/staging using Rest API

 > Go to slide 23